murphyj/Node.js_Design_Patterns_Second_Edition_Courseware/Chapter06/exercises/06_state/README.md

 - Sliding Tackle
 - Header

 Your task is to write code that will output all of the different possibilities that a player can have when they are in a particular state.

-You should use the State pattern only...
+You should use the State pattern to demonstrate this concept...